mozilla/cargo-vet/book/src/first-party-code.md

 and this is what you should review before certifying, since others in the ecosystem may rely on your audits when using the original crate without your particular modifications.

+## Footnotes

+[^1]: To enable an easy setup experience, `cargo vet init` will attempt to guess the value of `audit-as-crates-io` for pre-existing packages during initialization, and generate exemptions for the packages for which the generated value is `true`.
+At present it will guess `true` if either the `description` or `repository` fields in `Cargo.toml` are non-empty and match the current values on crates.io.
+This behavior can also be triggered for newly-added dependencies with `cargo vet regenerate audit-as-crates-io`, but you should verify the results.